-The challenge of protecting vulnerable customers is also critical.
-As well as applying our regulatory scrutiny to tariffs, we will undertake several other initiatives to protect vulnerable customers.
+The challenge of protecting vulnerable consumers is also critical.
+As well as applying our regulatory scrutiny to tariffs, we will undertake several other initiatives to protect vulnerable consumers.
 This includes the implementation of a series of consumer protection measures arising from the EU Third Energy Package of directives (IME3).

 We have been at the forefront of encouraging competition in energy markets.
 The challenge of further enhancing the competitive environment for energy consumers will be addressed by several specific projects.
-As well as taking steps to remove barriers for retail energy consumers (e.g. through the implementation of new switching systems), we will focus on market liquidity in the Single Electricity Market (SEM).
+As well as taking steps to remove barriers for retail energy consumers (e.g. through the implementation of new switching systems), we will focus on enhancing market liquidity in the Single Electricity Market (SEM) and moving towards a regional European electricity market.

-The challenge of delivering harmonized energy markets will be advanced through specific projects, such as the Common Arrangements for Gas (CAG) project.
+The challenge of delivering harmonized energy markets will be advanced through specific projects, subject to agreement from all relevant parties.